 The Dadaab camps were never intended to house the number of people who live there today, and they are now overcrowded and under-funded.
 Their proximity to the Somali border makes the camps vulnerable to the insecurity that prevails in Somalia.
 Despite repeated calls, alternative solutions to massive refugee camps have not been pursued, and today the refugees in Dadaab are paying the price.

 The political will to find a solution is severely lacking.
 Too few refugees have been offered resettlement in other countries.
 The camps themselves are too big, yet the possibility of creating smaller camps in safer locations with better services has not been explored.
 There are few opportunities for refugees to become self-reliant and to be integrated into life outside the camps.
 These options require funding and political commitment.
 But if they are not pursued – with the support of the international community - refugees from Dadaab will have no other option but to return to wartorn Somalia, or risk the perilous journey north to cross the sea to Europe.

 For the past 25 years, Kenya has taken a leading role in welcoming refugees.
 By reconsidering its decision to close the camps, today the government has a real opportunity to set the bar for the rest of the world on how to treat refugees, and to provide sanctuary to people who have nowhere else to go.

-Kenneth Lavelle is the Programmed Manager for MSF’s activities in Dadaab.
+Kenneth Lavelle is the programme manager for MSF’s activities in Dadaab.